Vitamin K2 and Teeth: What the Conflicting Research Really Means

 Quick Summary

 Vitamin K2 activates proteins (osteocalcin and MGP) that direct calcium to bones and teeth.
 Research supports this mechanism through bone health studies and emerging periodontal findings.
 While large-scale dental studies are limited, emerging research shows promise for jawbone density and gum health.
 Most effective when combined with vitamin D3 and adequate calcium.
-Research suggests 90-300 mcg daily of K2 (MK-7 form preferred).
+Many bone-health studies use vitamin K2 doses in the 90-300 mcg daily range.

 Understanding the Vitamin K2 Research Controversy